Uplink Power Control in Massive MIMO with Double Scattering Channels: Uplink Total Data Energy Consumption Minimization

 The main goal of 5G-and-beyond systems is to provide the high SEs to all users with a minimal power consumption.
 In this paper, we formulate a total data energy optimization problem for the uplink data transmission as follows

 where $ P_{\max,lk}$ is the maximum power level that user~$k$ in cell~$l$ can allocate to each data symbol.
 Problem~\eqref{Prob:TotalPowerOptv1} constrains on the rate requirement and limited power budget of each user.
 The per-user power constraints implicitly indicate that the total transmit power in the network should be upper bounded.
-This fact together with the objective function of problem~\eqref{Prob:TotalPowerOptv1} ensures minimal network power consumption and therefore avoiding mutual interference on other networks.
-By setting $\nu_{lk} = 2^{\frac{\xi_{lk} \tau_c}{\tau_c - \tau_p}} - 1$ and removing the constant $\tau_c - \tau_p$ in the objective function, problem~\eqref{Prob:TotalPowerOptv1} is converted from the SE constraints into the equivalent SINR constraints as
+In addition, the objective function of problem~\eqref{Prob:TotalPowerOptv1} ensures the minimal network power consumption.
+Therefore, our proposed optimization problem is able to reduce the mutual interference on other networks. \begin{remark} Note that, in \eqref{Prob:TotalPowerOptv1}, we consider the per-user power constraints.
+It is also interesting to additionally consider a network power constraint so that the mutual interference on other networks can be controlled more effectively.
+For this case, the feasibility of our optimization problem is a main issue.
+We may first check if the network power constraint would be active in the selected point, i.e., if the network power constraint is satisfied under the optimized individual constraints.
+If it is inactive, the solution remains unaffected.
+If it is active, a heuristic approach would be to reduce the number of users, increase the number of antennas, or relax the per-user SE requirements.
+This potential extension is left for the future work.
+In this paper, we assume that the network power constraint is always satisfied and only handling a scenario that the per-user powers are constrained. \end{remark} By setting $\nu_{lk} = 2^{\xi_{lk} \tau_c /(\tau_c - \tau_p)} - 1$ and removing the constant $\tau_c - \tau_p$ in the objective function, problem~\eqref{Prob:TotalPowerOptv1} is converted from the SE constraints into the equivalent SINR constraints as

 Instead of optimizing the energy consumption as \eqref{Prob:TotalPowerOptv1}, problem~\eqref{Prob:TotalPowerOptv2} minimizes the total transmit powers, which all users consume for the uplink data transmission.
 Due to the universe of all SINR expressions $\{ \mathrm{SINR}_{lk} \}$, problem~\eqref{Prob:TotalPowerOptv2} is in a general form for any combining technique.
 We now focus on MR combining technique as the corresponding SINRs have been derived in closed-form as obtained in Theorem~\ref{Theorem:ClosedFormMR}.
 The concrete optimization problem is reformulated by utilizing the SINR expression \eqref{eq:SINRlkMR} into \eqref{Prob:TotalPowerOptv2} as